morpheusgraphql/morpheus-graphql/docs/index.md

   Description for name
   """
   name: String!
-  power: String String! @deprecated(reason: "some reason for") }
+  power: String @deprecated(reason: "some reason for") }
 ```